-5. The DCU-1 "Pathfinder" display should look similar to the display shown in Figure 7.
+5. The DCU-1 display should look similar to the display shown in Figure 7.
 The numeric display in the lower left corner indicates the current bearing of your rotator.
 The numeric display in the lower right corner indicates the target bearing.
 If both displays read a steady "000", disconnect your control cable and check the cable wiring with an ohmmeter.
-Proceed if the cable checks OK.

-NOTE: Push the "DISPLAY" button to return normal display.
-After approximately 60 seconds of inactivity, the target digital and analog displays will blank (disappear).
+NOTE: After approximately 30 to 45 seconds of inactivity, the target digital and analog displays will blank (disappear).
 After 30 minutes of inactivity, the entire display will blank.
+Push the "DIS-PLAY" button to return normal display.

 - 6. If the current bearing display shows a number between "001" and "359", then proceed.
 Twist the knob marked with the two (2) arrows "(o)".
 The target bearing display should change along with the inner circle tick mark.
-The knob will increment at 1 degree per "click" at slow speeds and 7 degrees per "click" at faster speeds.
 Using the knob, select a target bearing at least 30 degrees from the current bearing.
 Push the "START" button.
 The brake in the rotator should release, the rotator will turn a few degrees in the opposite direction, reverse direction, then turn to the target bearing.
 During the last 5 degrees, the rotator will slow down to half speed, then stop on or close to the target bearing.
 The brake solenoid will "hum" for 8 seconds, then the brake will engage.
-Target display blanking will occur simultaneously with brake engagement.
 During rotation, the outer circle tick mark will move to the new bearing. - 7.
 You may wish to repeat step 6 to confirm operation over a wide range of bearings.
 If the "STOP" button is depressed during rotation, rotation will stop and the brake will engage 8 seconds later.
 If the operation is consistent, proceed to the next step.

 8. Decide on the mechanical center of rotation at this time.
 For example, if you would like to rotate from East to West through South, then South (180 degrees) is your center of rotation.
 The center of rotation can be selected as any bearing between "000" and "359".
-Press "DISPLAY" and hold until the letters "CAL" appear in the center of the display.
+Press "DIS-PLAY" and hold until the letters "CAL" appear in the center of the display.
 The rotator should automatically turn to the mechanical center of rotation.
 When it has reached this position, the letters "SET" should appear in the center of the display.
-Twist the knob until the desired center of rotation is displayed in the lower right corner.
+Twist the knob until the lewer right corner.